techidaily/site-facebook/source/_posts/connecting-beyond-boundaries-uncovering-six-key-metaverse-aspects-in-fb.md

  Since it's an entire virtual world, users will be able to set up shop and purchase items for use not only in their avatars and Meta experiences, but also in the real world.

- With[cryptocurrencies](https://www.makeuseof.com/how-does-cryptocurrency-work/) and[NFTs](https://www.makeuseof.com/what-is-a-non-fungible-token-nft/) already receiving more widespread adoption, digital payments could easily integrate with Metaverse's commercial aspirations.
+ With [cryptocurrencies](https://www.makeuseof.com/how-does-cryptocurrency-work/) and [NFTs](https://www.makeuseof.com/what-is-a-non-fungible-token-nft/) already receiving more widespread adoption, digital payments could easily integrate with Metaverse's commercial aspirations.
 Mark Zuckerberg mentioned that Meta is working on a Horizon marketplace where creators can sell 3D digital art and earn income.

  Virtual merch, concert tickets, cars, decor, and houses are some of the items we can expect to be created and sold in the Metaverse.
 People can pay to watch movies in a private virtual theater with their friends or explore meticulously designed online scenarios.
 Also, brands can capitalize on this offering to create exclusive tokens for their customers to access an experience or sales offer.